High-Desert-Institute/Meshtastic-LLM/project-spec.md

   - On restart, bridge scans for queued items and resumes sending; AI resumes scanning from last seen timestamp
   - The prompts registry is append-only; repeated AI attempts for the same inbound should either: (a) be deduped via source_message_id, or (b) create a new prompt_id with reason annotated in meta_json
  - Multi-node operation
-   - The bridge runs one process per attached node, or a single process multiplexing ports; in either case, each instance writes exclusively under nodes/<node_uid>/
+     - The bridge runs one thread per detected serial port within a single process (auto-detect), or can be constrained to a specific port via CLI; in all cases, each instance writes exclusively under nodes/<node_uid>/
    - The AI agent can process across all nodes by scanning nodes/*/threads/ trees; per-thread cooldown is enforced independently per node

 ### Error handling and resiliency